This article is from APSC Student and Alumni Stars.

 - Campus: Vancouver

-Why did you choose to go into your field of study at UBC?
+Why did you choose to study Mechanical Engineering?

 How are you applying the skills you’ve learned?